-General Information for Professional Diploma in Education (NUI) - PDE
+General Information for Professional Master of Education (NUI) - PME

-Applications for admission to the courses in Autumn 2013 will be processed in accordance with the regulations, procedures and timetable described in the Professional Diploma in Education (NUI) Applications Centre's Website.
+Applications for admission to the courses in Autumn 2014 will be processed in accordance with the regulations, procedures and timetable described in the Professional Master of Education (NUI) Applications Centre's Website.
 No applicant should attempt to complete the Form without first reading these Instructions.

-The Professional Diploma in Education (NUI) Applications Centre is agent for and acts on behalf of the universities participating in the Application System.
+The Professional Master of Education (NUI) Applications Centre is agent for and acts on behalf of the universities participating in the Application System.
 The application regulations, procedures and timetable are agreed annually by these universities.
-The Professional Diploma in Education (NUI) Applications Centre has no discretion to set them aside so as either to afford special treatment to any applicant over another or to deprive any applicant of his/her entitlement in favour of another.
+The Professional Master of Education (NUI) Applications Centre has no discretion to set them aside so as either to afford special treatment to any applicant over another or to deprive any applicant of his/her entitlement in favour of another.

-The Professional Diploma in Education (NUI) Applications Centre is purely an administrative facility and does not endorse or recommend any one of the 5 courses listed herein.
+The Professional Master of Education (NUI) Applications Centre is purely an administrative facility and does not endorse or recommend any one of the 5 courses listed herein.
 It is the responsibility of each applicant to determine the status and the suitability of any course chosen.

 Instructions for Applicants

-Applicants for admission to the Professional Diploma in Education beginning in Autumn 2013 at any one or more of the above-named Universities are required to complete a single common application form.
+Applicants for admission to the Professional Master of Education beginning in Autumn 2014 at any one or more of the above-named Universities are required to complete a single common application form.
 Preferences must be expressed if applying to more than one programme.
-The online form must be completed and any additional information received not later than 01 December 2012 at Professional Diploma in Education (NUI) Applications Centre, 1 Courthouse Square, Galway.
-If you submit a late online application, then you must use the same method of payment and the completed online application must arrive not later than 09 January 2013.
+The online form must be completed and any additional information received not later than 01 December 2013 at Professional Master of Education (NUI) Applications Centre, 1 Courthouse Square, Galway.
+If you submit a late online application, then you must use the same method of payment and the completed online application must arrive not later than 09 January 2014.
 The Application Fee for a Late Application is €120.
 Applicants will be assessed on the basis of information supplied in the Form together with accompanying documentation.

 It is the applicant’s responsibility to supply complete and accurate information.

-Each offer of a place in a Professional Diploma in Education course will be PROVISIONAL pending verification of information supplied by the applicant and fulfilment of other offer conditions.
-In all cases, successful completion of an eligible primary degree course (see here) is an essential prerequisite for entry to the Professional Diploma in Education.
+Each offer of a place in a Professional Master of Education course will be PROVISIONAL pending verification of information supplied by the applicant and fulfilment of other offer conditions.
+In all cases, successful completion of an eligible primary degree course (see here) is an essential prerequisite for entry to the Professional Master of Education.

 If information supplied is found to be false the absolute right is reserved to cancel the offer and the university will NOT accept any responsibility for arrangements, commitments or liabilities undertaken by the applicant on foot of the offer.

-Applicants are asked not to approach schools seeking teaching practice until they have received an offer of a place on a Professional Diploma in Education programme.
+Applicants are asked not to approach schools seeking teaching practice until they have received an offer of a place on a Professional Master of Education programme.

 Important Dates/Notes to Remember

-- The PDEAC does NOT have a Change of Mind facility.
-However, in certain special circumstances, the PDEAC may allow an exception to be made.
+- The PMEAC does NOT have a Change of Mind facility.
+However, in certain special circumstances, the PMEAC may allow an exception to be made.
 All such special cases should present documentary evidence, outlining why a change of mind should be granted.
-This must be done on or before 16 March 2013 at the latest.
+This must be done on or before 16 March 2014 at the latest.

 (The offer acceptance fee is non-refundable).